nutanix/terraform-provider-nutanix/website/docs/d/karbon_cluster.html.markdown

 * `name`: - The name of the storage class.
 * `reclaim_policy` - Reclaim policy for persistent volumes provisioned using the specified storage class.
 * `volumes_config.#.file_system` - Karbon uses either the ext4 or xfs file-system on the volume disk.
-* `volumes_config.#.flash_mode`
+* `volumes_config.#.flash_mode` - Pins the persistent volumes to the flash tier in case of a `true` value.
-* `volumes_config.#.password` - TPassword of the Prism Element user that the API calls use to provision volumes.
+* `volumes_config.#.password` - The password of the Prism Element user that the API calls use to provision volumes.
 * `volumes_config.#.prism_element_cluster_uuid` - The universally unique identifier (UUID) of the Prism Element cluster.
-* `volumes_config.#.storage_container` - TName of the storage container the storage container uses to provision volumes.
+* `volumes_config.#.storage_container` - Name of the storage container the storage container uses to provision volumes.
-* `volumes_config.#.username` - TThe username of the Prism Element user that the API calls use to provision volumes.
+* `volumes_config.#.username` - Username of the Prism Element user that the API calls use to provision volumes.

 ### External LB Config